suchialex/CINS3002-HW11/instructions.md

   </summary>

   - Remove the function call to file_to_dictionary()
-  - Open connection to database named employees.db (import the required package)
+  - Open connection to database named hw11/employees.db (import the required package)
     ⏩ Refer to Tutorial 14-5 a,b
   - Get the cursor for the connection ⏩ Refer to Tutorial 14-5c
   - Comment out the rest of the code (we will uncomment as we need it)